wordofwarning/wordofwarning.org/socialexperiment/feb2026/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Social Experiment:<br>Queer Contact Edition" # the name of the artist or company
+artist: "Social Experiment:&nbsp;<br>&nbsp;Queer Contact Edition" # the name of the artist or company
 show: "19 February 2026 Programme" # the name of the show
 artist_size: 1
 show_size: 4